bridgecrew-perf6/edge-deployment/README.md

 ## Installation

-The deployment is meant to work with [OpenTelemetry Operator][https://github.com/open-telemetry/opentelemetry-operator].
+The deployment is meant to work with [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator).

 ### Pre-requisites

-- Install OpenTelemetry Operator using these instructions [https://github.com/open-telemetry/opentelemetry-operator#getting-started]
+- Install OpenTelemetry Operator using these [instructions](https://github.com/open-telemetry/opentelemetry-operator#getting-started)

 ```bash